Michael-F-Bryan/rust-ffi-guide/book/dynamic_loading.md

 This is all pretty standard.
 Notice that the `Plugin` *must* be sendable between threads and that all callbacks take `&self` instead of `&mut self`.
-This means that any mutation must be done using interior mutability. the `Send + Sync` bound also means that this mutation must be done using the appropriate synchronisation mechanisms (e.g. a `Mutex`).
+This means that any mutation must be done using interior mutability. the `Send + Sync` bound also means you need to use the appropriate synchronisation mechanisms (e.g. a `Mutex`).

 We also define a convenience macro that users can call to export their `Plugin` in a safe manner.
 This just declares a new `extern "C"` function called